-On 12 March 2008, the Company approved and adopted the code of ethics that contains the basic corporate ethical principles followed by the Company and which have to be complied with by its directors, employees, consultants and partners, and in general, anyone who acts in the name of or on behalf of the Company.
+On 12 March 2008, the Company approved and adopted the code of ethics that contains the basic corporate ethical principles followed by the Company and which its directors, employees, consultants and partners, and in general, anyone who acts in the name of or on behalf of the Company have to comply with.
 The code of ethics was then amended by the board of directors on 7 May 2014.
 On 26 November 2018 the Company issued a new version of the code adjusting it to the data protection regulation and on 17 December 2019 a new version of the Code of Ethics contains a reference to the Company’s new whistleblowing reporting channel Company also encouraged its subsidiaries to adopt a code of ethics that is substantively similar to the parent company’s one.

 The lastly updated Company’s Code of Ethics is available in this section.

 On 9 March 2023, the board of directors of the Company approved the general 2022 remuneration policy on the basis of the proposal made by the nomination and remuneration committee.

 This policy regards all forms of remuneration, including in particular the fixed remuneration and the remuneration tables related to performance targets.
 The proposals relating to the remuneration tables linked to performance targets are accompanied by recommendations on the relative targets and the assessment criteria in order to align executive remuneration with the long-term interests of the shareholders and the objectives established by the board of directors of the Company.

-Both the remuneration policy for the current year (where section I illustrates the remuneration policy on which the next Shareholders’ Meeting will be called to express a non-binding vote) and the medium to long-term incentive plan as proposed by the Board of Directors to the next Shareholders' Meeting are available in this section.
+Both the last report on remuneration (whose section I illustrates the remuneration policy on which the next Shareholders’ Meeting will be called to express a non-binding vote) and the medium to long-term incentive plan as proposed by the Board of Directors to the next Shareholders' Meeting are available in this section.
 In this section are also available the archives for the past 10 years of the documents inherent to remunerations.